indranildeveloper/image-text-composer/README.md

 1. The application is not responsive yet.
 Responsiveness of the canvas can be added through `ResizeObserver` with a custom hook.
 2. The changes in the canvas are saved in the local storage.
 But we can optimize that by using a `debounced` save function.
+3. No tests for the code were written.
+We can write tests for the code using `jest` or `vitest` with `react-testing-library`.